 Smoking might not be the first method that comes to mind when thinking of a prime rib roast.
-It's similar to the reverse-sear method that restaurants use: cooking it at a low temperature in the oven and then finishing it under the broiler for that flavorful crust.
+It's similar to the reverse-sear method for steak that restaurants use: cooking it at a low temperature in the oven and then finishing it under the broiler for that flavorful crust.
 Once you try it in the smoker, there's no going back.
 The extra flavor is mouth-watering.

 The goal is to infuse amazing smoke flavor while perfecting medium-rare beef from edge-to-edge, with an amazing crusty exterior.

 9 Keys to the Perfect Smoked Prime Rib